hbctraining/scRNA-seq/lessons/06_SC_SCT_and_integration.md

 ## Clustering workflow

 For something to be informative, it needs to exhibit variation, but not all variation is informative.
-The goal of our clustering analysis is to keep the major sources of variation in our dataset that should define our cell types (in addition to batches, cell cycle, etc.), while restricting the variation due to uninteresting sources of variation (noise).
+The goal of our clustering analysis is to keep the major sources of variation in our dataset that should define our cell types, while restricting the variation due to uninteresting sources of variation (sequencing depth, cell cycle differences, mitochondrial expression, batch effects, etc.).

-Therefore, to determine the cell types present, we are going to perform a clustering analysis using the most variable genes to define the major sources of variation in the dataset.
+Then, to determine the cell types present, we will perform a clustering analysis using the most variable genes to define the major sources of variation in the dataset.

 The workflow for this analysis is adapted from the following sources: